 A tankless water heater is even more efficient than a power vent water heater as it provides instantaneous, unlimited hot water.
 Like the power vent, a tankless water heater also uses PVC exhaust pipes.
 Whereas other types of water heaters store water at all times, the benefit of installing a tankless water heater is that it only runs when you’re actually using it, which uses less energy and reduces your bills.
 They also typically have a shelf life of 20 years, which is double the lifespan of other models.

-For a visual of what each model looks like, watch a video with one of our team members here.
+For a visual of what each model looks like, check out the video below.
 If you have questions or are thinking about upgrading your current water heater, reach out to a member of our team.